 (1) Sustaining capital expenditures are defined those expenditures which do not increase annual gold ounce production and excludes certain expenditures at the Company's operations which are deemed expansionary in nature.
 Capital expenditures include unpaid capital expenditures incurred in the period.

-The following table reconciles sustaining capital expenditures to the Company's total additions as reported in the interim condensed consolidated statements of cash flows for statements for the three-month periods ended March 31, 2020 and 2019:
+The following table reconciles sustaining capital expenditures to the Company's total additions as reported in the consolidated statements of cash flows for the three month periods ended March 31, 2021 and 2020: